dotnet/machinelearning/docs/api-reference/tensorflow-usage.md

 ### GPU support
 GPU based TensorFlow is currently supported on:
 * Windows
+* Linux
+As of now TensorFlow does not support running on GPUs for MacOS, so we cannot support this currently.

 #### Prerequisites
 You must have at least one CUDA compatible GPU, for a list of compatible GPUs see